Solid South: 1980 to 1999

-In the 1992 election and 1996, when the Democratic ticket consisted of two Southerners (Bill Clinton and Al Gore), the Democrats and Republicans split the region.
+In the 1992 and 1996 elections, when the Democratic ticket consisted of two Southerners (Bill Clinton and Al Gore), the Democrats and Republicans split the region.1996 Presidential General Election Data – National, Uselectionatlas.org.
 In both elections, Clinton won Arkansas, Louisiana, Kentucky, Tennessee, West Virginia, Missouri, Maryland, and Delaware, while the Republican won Texas, Mississippi, Alabama, North Carolina, South Carolina, Virginia, and Oklahoma.
 Bill Clinton won Georgia in 1992, but lost it in 1996 to Bob Dole.
-Conversely, Clinton lost Florida in 1992 to George Bush, but won it in 1996.
+Conversely, Clinton lost Florida in 1992 to George H.W.
+Bush, but won it in 1996.
+The year 1996 was the last year a Democratic presidential candidate won Louisiana, Arkansas, Tennessee, Missouri, Kentucky, and West Virginia.